iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Monotonicity of Subgradient.md

 The subgradient monotonicity is a natural extension to what we have in the smooth case.
 The following materials will be relevant:
 * [[Subgradient Intro]]
 * [[Characterizing Functions for Optimizations]], the convexity parts.
-* [[../CVX Analysis/Gradient, Hessian Characterization of Convexity]], This one is older, but it discuss the case when the function is continuous.
+* [[../CVX Analysis/Gradient, Hessian Characterization of Convex Functions]], This one is older, but it discuss the case when the function is continuous.

 ---
 ### **Intro**